-Colorectal cancer is caused by an uncontrolled division of abnormal cells in the colon or rectum.
-It is the third most common cancer in the United States, and it occurs most often in people over the age of 50.
+Colorectal cancer is cancer that begins in the colon or the rectum.
+It is the third most common cancer among both men and women in the United States, and it occurs most often in people over the age of 50.
 This fact sheet answers some commonly asked questions about colorectal cancer screening.